 The plans were drawn, placing the building on an island in the Cedar River so that it would be centrally located to the growing populace.

 In order to make the structure financially feasible, City Hall offices were incorporated into the building which would also give—for 80 years—Cedar Rapids the distinction of only one of two cities in the world with their government on an island, the other being Paris, France.
-Other than the Veterans Memorial Commission administrative office and staff, City Hall departments resolved not to return to the Memorial Building after the Flood of 2008.
+Other than the Cedar Rapids Civil Rights Commission staff and the Veterans Memorial Commission administrative office and staff, City Hall departments resolved not to return to the Memorial Building after the Flood of 2008.

 Being a Veterans Memorial Building, certain other memorials were created as part of the structure.
 Specifically, these are: the Memorial Window, Memorial Coliseum, and a Cenotaph; an empty coffin to honor the City’s war deceased.
 In 1926, original architect Henry Hornbostel modeled the cenotaph Memorial after the famous monument that stands in Whitehall, London, England.